joshuaharasaki/pstat_131_final_project/README.md

 # pstat_131_final_project
-Final project for PSTAT 131 performing customer segmentation
+This is our final project for PSTAT 131 performing customer segmentation